If not for its world-renown cuisine, architecture, fashion, or history, Paris offers many other reasons for you to visit.

 Also, Les Halles has its own attractions, including great shopping, historical sites, and art.

-Best Neighborhoods for Students and Intellectuals: Latin Quarter
+Best Neighborhood for Students and Entertainment: Latin Quarter

 The Latin Quarter is historically a university town within the capital.
 While the name “Latin” and all the classical-style architecture might sound ancient, these Latin elements are actually newer than you think.